ArchipelagoMW/Archipelago/worlds/ror2/docs/setup_en.md

 Explore Mode only
  - `archipelago_show_unlocked_stages` Show which stages have been received.
- - `archipelago_highlight_satellite true/false` This will highlight the satellite to make it easier to see (Default off).
+ - `archipelago_highlight_satellite true/false` This will highlight the satellite to make it easier to see (Default false).